-In June 2012, the Company entered into an exclusive global license agreement and research collaboration with Genentech, Inc. to commercialize its anti-tau antibodies for use as immunotherapeutics.
+In June 2012, AC Immune entered into an exclusive global license agreement and research collaboration with Genentech, Inc. to commercialize AC Immune's anti-tau antibodies for use as immunotherapeutics.
 The value of this exclusive, worldwide alliance is potentially greater than CHF 400 million and includes upfront and milestone payments.
-In addition to milestones, the Company will be eligible to receive royalties on sales at a percentage rate ranging from the mid-single digits to high single digits.
+In addition to milestones, we will be eligible to receive royalties on sales at a percentage rate ranging from the mid-single digits to high single digits.
 The agreement also provides for collaboration on two additional indications built on the same anti-tau antibody program as well as a potential anti-tau diagnostic product.